emrld52/ZombieGuy40/README.md

 And last but not least a fully playable roguelike with build variety and more! 🎮

 # Development 🔨

+**FOR THE ORIGINAL GAME ACHIEVED IN 2 WEEKS, DOWNLOAD AND RUN ZG40 1.0.0 IN RELEASES.
+MINOR QOL AND BUGFIXING HAS TAKEN PLACE SINCE THEN.**

 ZombieGuy40 was my first ever project programmed from the ground up in pure C. I had to learn about various graphics programming concepts such as how to set up vertex and index buffers to pass into the GPU, vertex and fragment shaders, creating a draw queue and more.
 Sokol is deliberately designed to be unintrusive, providing only a minimal abstraction layer compared to APIs like OpenGL.
 This forced me to step out of my comfort zone from engines such as Unity and implement a sprite renderer completely from scratch, all under a tight two-week deadline.
 I also had to adapt to procedural programming concepts and patterns when writing in C, this was very different to the object-oriented nature of languages I had experience in prior such as C#.
 However I felt I really learned a lot from this project.